ufs-community/UFS_UTILS/README.md

 ## Installing

-On Orion, Hercules, Jet, Ursa, Gaea c6, and WCOSS2 do the following:
+On Orion, Hercules, Ursa, Gaea c6, and WCOSS2 do the following:

 1) Set the 'fixed' directories using the `link_fixdirs.sh` script in `./fix`.
 Usage: `./link_fixdirs.sh $RUN_ENVIR $machine`,